 Addictions can manifest in many ways.
 They may be legal or illegal, and they might affect the mind, body, spirit, or all three.
 Although addiction is a very real disease that can devastate lives and families, it’s important to understand what you’re dealing with before seeking treatment.
 If you have an addiction problem of any kind, there are two major types of treatment available: inpatient and outpatient care.
 These two terms refer to different kinds of programs that people who are struggling with addictions will often need at one point in their recovery journey.
-In this article we will answer what is the difference between inpatient and outpatient treatment?
+In this article, we will answer what is the difference between inpatient and outpatient treatment.

 What Is The Difference Between Inpatient And Outpatient Treatment?

-Inpatient and outpatient treatments differ from each other by a length of stay.
+Inpatient and outpatient treatments differ from each other by the length of stay.
 In short, outpatient treatment requires a patient to attend therapy sessions at a facility away from rehab for a certain period of time.